msagniez/LRassBench/README.md

 Tools-guide.txt = Installation guidelines and how tools were executed.
 Assembly-pipeline.sh = Commandlines executed for each of the tools tested (except Bambu which runs on R).
+Bambu-tine.R = code to execute Bambu and Bambu-noRef for one sample.

 Authorship : Anshul Budhraja ; Mélanie Sagniez ; Martin Smith